hawtio/hawtio/FAQ.md

 So whether the hawtio wiki is used for documentation, to link to various hawtio and external resources, to create custom mashups or happy pages or to provide new plugin views--all the content of the wiki is audited, versioned and stored in git so it's easy to see who changed what, when and to roll back changes, etc.

-### Problems using hawtio
+### Problems/General Questions about using hawtio

-Questions relating to errors you get while using hawtio:
+Questions relating to errors you get while using hawtio or other general questions:

+#### How can I hide or move tabs to different perspectives?

+An easy way is to use a plugin to reconfigure the default perspective definition.
+Have a look at the [custom-perspective](https://github.com/hawtio/hawtio/tree/master/hawtio-plugin-examples/custom-perspective) for a plugin-based solution.

 #### Provider sun.tools.attach.WindowsAttachProvider could not be instantiated: java.lang.UnsatisfiedLinkError: no attach in java.library.path